QCDIS/NaaVRE-website/Readiness-level-framework.md

   - Track the documentation with version control.

 #### From core development to first use
-The virtual lab is ready for its first use, if it meets the following criteria:
+A usability study should be done to determine if the lab is ready for its first use.
+The usability study should look at least at the following criteria:
 - Security
   - Personal tokens are not tracked by version control.
 - Licensing